yoga instructor pay

 yoga instructor salary

-Considering that 67% of yoga instructors work fewer than 10 hours per week teaching yoga classes, it’s easy to say that yoga teachers are poor…
+Considering that 67% of yoga instructors work fewer than 10 hours per week teaching yoga classes, it’s easy to say that yoga instructors are poor…

 …if they rely on the current yoga industry to earn an income.